How to solve TV interference problems with advice on TVI filters and solving common causes of TVI from Tetra masts and amateur radio

 There are several different types of TVI filters as described earlier in this article.
 The two most common types are as follows:-

-• High pass TVI filters - These pass UHF TV frequencies with low loss, but attenuate frequencies below the UHF TV band.
+• High Pass TVI Filters - These pass UHF TV frequencies with low loss, but attenuate frequencies below the UHF TV band.
 High pass filters and braid breakers are particularly useful for solving interference from HF and VHF radio transmitters.
-Tetra High Pass Filters with a very sharp cut off frequency are also suitable for reducing UHF interference from Tetra masts for example.
+Tetra High Pass Filters like the AKD HPF-6 (available from Garex) have a very sharp cut off frequency are also suitable for reducing UHF interference from amateur radio transmissions for example.

 Important Note: